If you have loved ones or family that have served our country, contact the Commander of the Post and we will be more than happy to include them.

 Bottom: Glenn R. Shinn, Evan L. Dastrup, Ralph R. Haas

 Ronnie Mann was my 2nd step father who has since past away.
 He was part of Task Force 31 and was one of a hand full of men that helped capture the Japanese Battleship Nagato where the official surrender of Japan was to take place the next morning.
 There is a lot more to this story.
 The Battleship Nagato was in Tokyo Bay immobile for repairs.
 History has it that the USS Missouri pulled up on the starboard side the morning of September 2, 1945 and the surrender took place.
 But 12 sailors the night before pulled up close to the Japanese Battleship Nagato on the Port side and with grappling hooks boarded the Battleship Nagato and secured the vessel.
 They forced the hand full of Japanese to lower their colors.
 They then raised the stars and strips.
 That was the official surrender.
-My Step Father took that story to his grave and my Mother still swears by it.
+My Step Father took that story to his grave and my Mother took that story to her grave.

 Veterans of Foreign Wars